IBMTechSales/klp-think2022-labs/1153-Mono2Micro-refactorJavaAppsToMicroservices/README.md

     <br/>

-After going through the microservice recommendations generated by the mono2micro-aipl container,you can use Mono2Micro to automatically generate API services and related code to realize the microservice recommendations.
+After going through the microservice recommendations generated by the mono2micro-aipl container, you can use Mono2Micro to automatically generate API services and related code to realize the microservice recommendations.

 This is accomplished by executing the **Cardinal** component available as the mono2micro-cardinal container.

-Cardinal automatically performs three crucial tasks for the architects and developers in the

-refactoring endeavor of realizing partitions (microservices recommendations) as microservices.
+Cardinal automatically performs three crucial tasks for the architects and developers in the refactoring endeavor of realizing partitions (microservices recommendations) as microservices.

 **<u>The tasks performed by Cardinal can be listed as follows:</u>**